 How do you get to UX Design?

-About nine years ago the term „UX Design“ didn’t even exist, at that time you were a concepter and most of us did not design plattforms or software.
+About 11 years ago the term „UX Design“ didn’t even exist, at that time you were a concepter and most of us did not design plattforms or software.
 I started within communication design partly in print.
 And I quickly realized, that there is a thin line between „advertising and marketing“ and design as a strategy (Corporate Design, Design Strategy, Art Direction and so on).
 Turns out, that only Visual Graphic Design was not enough for me: I was driven by frameworks, processes and communication internal and external.

 Your most hated buzzword…